Man stretching his back to relieve pain

 Does PEA Really Work for Pain?

-The efficacy of PEA has been demonstrated for reducing mild nerve pain, neuralgia and inflammation in many clinical trials.³
+The efficacy of PEA has been demonstrated for reducing chronic pain in many clinical trials.³

 Which PEA Supplement is Right for Me?

-Due to the complex nature of pain, we recommend you consult a Healthcare Practitioner who can tailor a pain management plan to your needs and recommend which of the below two Metagenics PEA-based supplements may be most suited to your needs.
+Due to the complex nature of pain, we recommend you consult a Healthcare Practitioner who can tailor a pain management plan to your needs and recommend which of the following Metagenics PEA-based supplements may be most suited to your needs.

 Could PEA be the Missing Puzzle Piece?

-If you’re suffering from mild nerve pain and inflammation, PEA could be the missing puzzle piece in your pain management plan.
+If you’re dealing with mild nerve pain and inflammation, PEA could be the missing puzzle piece in your pain management plan.
+It’s always best to talk with a healthcare practitioner about your individual situation.
+If you’re new here, we’ve also created a guide to pain relief specialists that may help.

 References: